mojaloop/iacv2-docs/README.md

 OIDC integration is preconfigured for netmaker using gitlab as a provider.
 A gitlab user can use the OIDC option to login, however, before they can see anything, an admin needs to change their account to be an admin and select the networks that they can see (or all)

 After connecting to netmaker as an admin, you can select the only node that is in the ctrl-center network and enable both the ingress gateway and egress gateway options on the node.
-The network for the egress gateway should be the control center network (where gitlab, runner, nexus, and seaweed run): default is 10.25.0.0/22
+The network for the egress gateway should be the control center network : default is 10.25.0.0/22

 Now you can create a external client (wireguard profile) using the node as a gateway.
 Download the profile and add it to your wireguard client.